 Prize for Best Paper:

 At the closing session of the conference, presenters will be asked to vote on the three best papers presented at the conference.
-Following the conference, a panel of judges will award first, second, and third place standing to these three papers with a cash prize awarded to the top paper.
+Following the conference, a panel of judges will award first, second, and third place standing to these three papers.
+Winners will receive a certificate and recognition at the conference.